sanilac6459/cyoa-halloween/rich-looking/stay.md

 While walking to the doorstep, a dog from across the street came charging at you!

-Before you can even make a move to run, the bites your leg.
+Before you can even make a move to run, the dog bites your leg.

 Screaming in terror as you see blood dripping down your leg!